-- Have special educational needs (SEN) or disabilities or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation Are asylum seekers - Are at risk due to either their own or a family member's mental health needs Are looked after or previously looked after - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated.
+- Have special educational needs (SEND) or disabilities or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence, including where they see, hear or experience its effects - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation Are asylum seekers - Are at risk due to either their own or a family member's mental health needs Are looked after or previously looked after - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated. - Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, we will ensure that other key professionals (local authorities, and our school), work together to coordinate a meeting with parents/carers where possible.
+This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.

-Annex B of KCSIE (2023) contains important additional information about specific forms of abuse and safeguarding issues.
+Annex B of KCSIE (2024) contains important additional information about specific forms of abuse and safeguarding issues.
 School and college leaders and those staff who work directly with children should read this annex.

 - Should staff have any concerns about a child's welfare, they should act on them immediately.
-They should follow their own organisation's child protection policy and speak to the designated safeguarding lead (or deputy). - Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
+They should follow their own organisation's child protection policy and speak to the designated safeguarding lead (or deputy). - Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and when appropriate the police) is made immediately.